MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 ::: moniker-end

 ## Install a standalone web console

-::: moniker range="sc-om-2016"

-> [!NOTE]
-> If your security policies restrict TLS 1.0 and 1.1, installing a new Operations Manager 2016 web console role will fail because the setup media doesn't include the updates to support TLS 1.2.
-The only way that you can install this role is by enabling TLS 1.0 on the system, apply Update Rollup 4, and then enable TLS 1.2 on the system.

-::: moniker-end

 1. Sign in to the computer that will host the web console.
 Use an account that has local administrative credentials.